Meet Our Team

 Rice Integrated Systems and Electromagnetics (RISE) Lab

 Dr. Chi is an Assistant Professor in the Rice Department of Electrical and Computer Engineering.
-His lab is interested in building biology-electronics hybrid systems with high resolution and high throughput for cell-based assays.
-These systems will serve as next-generation biomedical sensing and actuation platforms, which allow for holistic understanding of cellular physiology and enable large-scale high-content drug screening.
+His lab is focused on developing analog/RF/mmWave integrated circuits and micro-systems for wireless communications, sensing, and biomedical applications.
+Specifically, they focus on conducting theoretical analysis of circuit problems, developing new hardware capabilities, and performing system-level engineering.
+His group is interested in building biology-electronics hybrid systems with high resolution and high throughput for cell-based assays, including new methodologies and hardware interfaces for neural recording and stimulation.
+These lines of research have the potential to serve as next-generation biomedical sensing and actuation platforms, which allow for holistic understanding of cellular physiology and enable large-scale high-content drug screening.

 Amir Faraji, MD, PhD